-Eurex and Eurex Clearing offer services directly to members of the Eurex exchanges respectively to Clearing Members of Eurex Clearing.
+Eurex and Eurex Clearing offer services directly to members of Eurex Exchange respectively to clearing members of Eurex Clearing.
 Those who desire to trade any products available on the Eurex market or who desire to offer and sell any such products to others or who desire to possess a clearing license of Eurex Clearing in order to participate in the clearing process provided by Eurex Clearing, should consider legal and regulatory requirements of those jurisdictions relevant to them, as well as the risks associated with such products, before doing so.